devskope/apollo-firesource/README.md

         ```javascript
         {
-          documents: { collectionId: string; docId: string }[], // (required) Array of { collectionId, docId } objects to build document paths from
+          documents: string[], // (required) Array of document paths relative to documentBasePath ('.../databases/<db>/documents')  ex '/users/mike1'
           fieldsToReturn: string[], // (optional) array of document fields to include in response

           // (optional)
           consistencySelector: {
-            // can be only one of the following:
+            // Union field consistencySelector can be only one of the following:
             transaction: string,  // Reads documents in a transaction: A base64-encoded string.
             newTransaction: TransactionOptions, // https://cloud.google.com/firestore/docs/reference/rest/v1/TransactionOptions
             readTime: string